faizalam87/HyperShield/README.md

 ## Part II.
 Container-Based Setup

-# VirtShield Container Setup Guide
+# HyperShield Container Setup Guide

-This guide walks you through the **Container-based setup** for the VirtShield platform.
+This guide walks you through the **Container-based setup** for the HyperShield platform.
 It mirrors the VM-based setup but uses lightweight containers to emulate the client, server, and firewall environments.

 ---
 ### Prerequisites